CDL-HongwooLee/HiCORE/README.md

   -r RESTRICTIONFILE    path to wholegenome digestion file, space delimited
                         position file
   -c [CHROMOSOMES [CHROMOSOMES ...]]
-                        comma-separated chromosome names, or "all" (default: "all") -o OUTDIR             path to output directory (default: ./)
+                        space-separated chromosome names, or "all" (default: "all") chromosome names must be mathced with the name in the genome size file.
+  -o OUTDIR             path to output directory (default: ./)

 ```